expln/metamath-lamp/docs/guide.md

 If you select one statement and then select unify, you'll enter a "proving bottom-up" dialogue.
-This lets you search for a way to prove the selected statement bottom-up using the current context.
+This lets you search for a way to prove the selected statement backwards (bottom-up) using the current context.
 You can change the search options then select "prove" to start the search (or select cancel to cancel).
 Proving bottom-up can take a long time, depending the problem and the speed of the computer.